VinAIResearch/PhoNLP/README.md

 ```
 Output file format will similar the above output.

+Additionally, you can also obtain the output following by CoNLL-U format.
+To obtain the CoNLL-U format output, you just need add parameter `output_type='conll-u'` in model.annotate() function.

 [comment]: <> (_For more examples and usage, please refer to the [Wiki][wiki]._)